 MPAP (Mean Pulmonary Artery Pressure) is calculated as follows:

-What is Pulmonary Hypertension ~ also known as Idiopathic Pulmonary Arterial Hypertension (IPAH), previously known as primary pulmonary hypertension (PPH) or PH or PAH (Pulmonary Arterial Hypertension).
+What is Pulmonary Hypertension ~ also known as Idiopathic Pulmonary Arterial Hypertension (IPAH), previously known as primary pulmonary hypertension (PPH) <- or no known cause - PH or PAH (Pulmonary Arterial Hypertension).
 I will refer to it as PH.
 Often misunderstood; the severity of PH is still not recognized by many doctors nor insurance companies, employers or others who associate PH with common high blood pressure instead of a distinct and grave illness.
 Someone with high blood pressure can live 30 or 40 more years.
 Someone with pulmonary hypertension, which is similar but in the lungs, can live 2.8 years (??)
 That is without treatment.
 It is very doable with early diagnosis and treatment.
 Symptoms of PH may include: Shortness of breath with minimal exertion, chest pain, unusual fatigue, a dry cough, edema, heart palpitations, fainting and dizzy spells.
 The disease, described as "progressive and fatal", causes blood vessels in the lungs to thicken, restricting blood flow therefore making the right side of the heart overwork and lead to heart failure.
 It can be a silent killer but can also be treatable and therefore prolong your life.
 Studies show that most patients experience a one to two year delay between the onset of symptoms and a confirmed diagnosis of PH.

 Symptoms range in severity and a given patient may not have all of the symptoms.
 PH may be secondary to other contributing diseases or there can be no known cause.
 Untreated, however, PH can have a worse prognosis than many forms of cancer.
 Did you know lung disease is the fourth leading cause of death in the U.S., responsible for one of every seven deaths?